 You’ll find that most manufacturers will remind you that the reason this type of gazebo is a ‘pop up’ is to make building and dismantling it easy so there should be no reason to leave it up.

-Airwave Pop up Gazebo 2.5×2.5m with Sides (Fully Waterproof)
+Airwave Pop up Gazebo 2.5×2.5m with Sides Review

 This 2.5×2.5m pop-up gazebo by Airwave is ideal for entertaining, whether it be on your own garden or whilst away camping or on holiday.

-There are 7 different colours to choose from which means that not only do you have plenty of choices but you can choose a colour for a specific event where there may be more of a likelihood of it getting dirty.
+There are 7 different colours to choose from which means you have plenty of choices but you can also choose a colour for a specific event where there may be more of a likelihood of it getting dirty.

 For example, darker coloured gazebos tend to be chosen for events such as camping, changing rooms for sporting events, whilst, lighter coloured gazebos tend to be chosen for weddings, christenings, craft fairs and market stalls etc.